Vikings placekicker Dan Bailey wants silence with quips stirred in on field-goal attempts in practice

 “In my head, I’m like, ‘Well, there’s no crowd noise or even a low crowd noise to block that out,’ and that’s something you’re going to have to think about and get ready for.
 Hopefully, it doesn’t throw you off or anything like that.”

-The banter from across the line of scrimmage is playful enough; Bailey said he’s had opposing players facetiously offer him their game checks if he misses the kick.
+The banter from across the line of scrimmage is playful enough; Bailey said he has had opposing players facetiously offer him their game checks if he misses the kick.

 The silence, though, is what can leave kickers at the mercy of their thoughts.